-Of the ASIC subunits that participate in the formation of H+-activated channels, ASIC1a, -2a and -2b are widely expressed in the CNS; all ASIC subunits are found in the peripheral nervous system (PNS) (rev. in (Kellenberger & Schild, 2015; Wemmie, Taugher & Kreple, 2013).
+ASIC1a, -2a and -2b are widely expressed in the CNS.
+ASIC4, for which no channel activity has yet been demonstrated, shows a more dispersed expression in the CNS (Lin, Chien, Chiang, Liu, Lien & Chen, 2015); all ASIC subunits except ASIC4 are found in the adult peripheral nervous system (PNS; rev. in (Kellenberger & Schild, 2015; Wemmie, Taugher & Kreple, 2013).
 Since ASICs are Na+-selective ion channels, their activation is expected to induce a neuronal depolarization.
-Indeed, activation of ASICs in neurons of the CNS and PNS induces membrane depolarization and action potential induction (Fig. 3A) (Deval, Baron, Lingueglia, Mazarguil, Zajac & Lazdunski, 2003; Poirot, Berta, Decosterd & Kellenberger, 2006; Vukicevic & Kellenberger, 2004).
+Indeed, activation of ASICs in neurons of the CNS and PNS induces membrane depolarization and generation of action potentials (Fig. 3A) (Deval, Baron, Lingueglia, Mazarguil, Zajac & Lazdunski, 2003; Poirot, Berta, Decosterd & Kellenberger, 2006; Vukicevic & Kellenberger, 2004).
 ASIC1a shows in addition to its Na+ permeability a small permeability for Ca2+ that is likely important for some of its roles (Bassler, Ngo-Anh, Geisler, Ruppersberg & Grunder, 2001; Boillat, Alijevic & Kellenberger, 2014; Waldmann, Champigny, Bassilana, Heurteaux & Lazdunski, 1997).

 Synaptic signaling involves an acidification of the synaptic cleft, which can activate ASICs.
 Disruption of the ASIC1a-encoding gene in mice eliminated most of the ASIC currents of CNS neurons, impaired long-term potentiation in the hippocampus and induced a mild deficit in spatial learning (Wemmie et al., 2002).
-Recent studies have added important information on the role of ASICs in synaptic functions.
+Recent studies have added important new information on the role of ASICs in synaptic functions (see below).
 ASIC1a is highly expressed in the amygdala, and there is strong evidence that ASIC1a of the amygdala contributes to fear behavior (Wemmie, Taugher & Kreple, 2013).
-Disruption of ASIC1a or inhibition of ASIC1a activity in the brain by PcTx1-containing venom reduced the infarct volume in an experimental stroke model by >50%, strongly suggesting that ASIC1a-mediated Ca2+ entry contributes to neurodegeneration in this situation (Xiong et al., 2004).
+Disruption of ASIC1a or inhibition of ASIC1a activity in the brain by PcTx1-containing venom reduced the infarct volume in an experimental stroke model by >50%, strongly suggesting that ASIC1a activation contributes to neurodegeneration in this situation (Xiong et al., 2004).
 Further studies showed that disruption of ASIC1a had a protective effect in several neurodegenerative diseases, including multiple sclerosis, and Huntington's and Parkinson's disease (rev. in (Wemmie, Taugher & Kreple, 2013)).
 The extracellular pH is lowered in inflammation and ischemia, which both involve pain.
 There is also strong evidence for a role of sensory neuron ASICs in pain sensation.
 ASICs belong to the same ion channel family as the C. elegans degenerins that form the channel parts of mechanotransduction complexes.
-A large number of studies with ASICs provide evidence for a regulatory role of ASICs in mechanosensation in several tissues and organs (rev. in (Omerbasic, Schuhmacher, Bernal Sierra, Smith & Lewin, 2015)).
+Several ASIC isoforms are expressed in mechanosensory structures and may have similar functions as degenerins.
+ASIC knockout mice show defects in mechanosensation in many different tissues, indicating that ASIC mechanosensation is involved in touch and pain sensation, baroreceptor function, blood volume control, digestive functions, and possibly hearing (rev. in (Chen & Wong, 2013; Omerbasic, Schuhmacher, Bernal Sierra, Smith & Lewin, 2015)).